 Wait until you try these Mini Banana Pudding Cheesecakes!
-Combining homemade banana pudding with creamy, rich cheesecake, this easy dessert is a match made in heaven.
+This easy banana cheesecake recipe combines homemade banana pudding with creamy, rich cheesecake.

 Banana pudding is one of my all-time favorite summer desserts – it’s just so good.
 For anyone with a sweet tooth, the combination of creamy pudding, crisp cookies, and sweet banana slices is just irresistible!
 Whipped cream puts it over the top, as always.